 Tanzania’s main populations centers are connected by rail link.
 Trains are of various standards and on longer routes you can choose between 1st class sleeping (two berth cabins) 2nd class sleeping or 3rd class seats.

 Sea: There is a daily speed boat service to Zanzibar from Dar es Salaam which takes approximately 3 hours.
 Lake Tanganyika and Lake Victoria have a steamer service.

 Bus:Most the roads in Tanzania are in poor condition and pot-holed.
 All towns are connected by bus services and on long haul routes there is a choice between luxury or ordinary service.
 You may need to book in advance on long haul journeys.

 Cross border Bus Service between Kenya, Tanzania, Uganda and Zambia

 Self-Drive / Car Hire:The Africa Guide’s recommended Map

 Published by New Holland Publishers – Series Globetrotter Travel Maps

-This map allows the traveller to locate cities, towns, major roads and scenic routes.
+This map allows the traveler to locate cities, towns, major roads and scenic routes.
 It also features airports, holiday resorts, parks, nature reserves and other places of interest.
 City plans of the major centres highlight historical monuments, key buildings and areas of special interest

 Variable Islamic holidays

 If you need medical care whilst in Tanzania, it is best to be aware that medical providers may not accept payment through your insurance company.
 In these circumstances you will have to pay in full after your treatment and file a claim with your insurance company for reimbursement.
-Therefore you should have access to cash, either from a credit card or by wire transfer.
+Therefore, you should have access to cash, either from a credit card or by wire transfer.
 If you need assistance contact the country’s local embassy or representative.